dotenvx/dotenvx.github.io/docs/cli/protect.md

 The second adds `.env.keys*` to your global ignore file.
 It respects `core.excludesFile`, otherwise using `$XDG_CONFIG_HOME/git/ignore` or `~/.config/git/ignore`.
 It does not add rules that force other env files to be included in Git.

-Git invokes `dotenvx protect --git-file <pathname>`, passing the contents through stdin.
-The pathname identifies the incoming contents; dotenvx does not open that file to perform the check.
+Git invokes `dotenvx protect --git-process` using its version 2 process-filter protocol.
+It sends pathnames and contents through stdin and can check multiple files in one process.
+Dotenvx checks the supplied contents, not files on disk, and returns accepted bytes unchanged.
+The older `--git-file <pathname>` single-file interface remains available as a fallback.

-To refresh an existing filter after moving the installed executable, disable it and then enable it again.
+Re-run `dotenvx protect` with plaintext-secret protection selected to refresh the global filter after upgrading or moving the executable.
 Repeated installation does not duplicate its rules.

 Protection applies to future adds.
 It does not remove secrets already added to the next commit or stored in Git history.
 Repository-specific attributes and Git settings can override global rules.
 Each developer needs to set up protection for their own Git user.